AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Machine_Learning/EECS188/1_Search_Algorithms/2_Informed_Search.md

 ### Consistency - Graph Search Optimality
 > [!bug] When admissibility fails in graph search
-> <p align="justify">Graph search is that it tends to ruin the optimality of A star, even under admissible heuristics.<p> <p align="justify">Consider the following simple state space graph and corresponding search tree, annotated with weights and heuristic values:</p>
+> <p align="justify">Graph search is that it tends to ruin the optimality of A star, even under admissible heuristics.<p><p align="justify">The reason is that tree search will guarantee to visit the optimal state before any suboptimal states since there is literally no restriction on whether a node can be expanded or not.
+But this is not true for graph search where we may fail to expand the node that has been expanded before, even if that node results in a better solution.</p>
+> <p align="justify">Consider the following simple state space graph and corresponding search tree, annotated with weights and heuristic values:</p>
 >
 > ![](2_Informed_Search.assets/image-20240127223211727.png)
 > In the above example, it’s clear that the optimal route is to follow S → A →C → G, yielding a total path cost of 1+1+3 = 5.
 The only other path to the goal, S → B →C → G has a path cost of 1+2+3 = 6.
 However, because the heuristic value of node A is so much larger than the heuristic value of node B, node C is first expanded along the second, suboptimal path as a child of node B. It’s then placed into the "reached" set, and so A* graph search fails to reexpand it when it visits it as a child of A, so it never finds the optimal solution.